SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 Section 2.
 Nominations.
 The Nominating Committee shall name at least one qualified nominee for each office and for each Assembly Delegate and Director whose term is expiring.
 It shall ensure that each nominee has been contacted and agrees to serve if elected.
 Additional nominations, if any, shall be accepted from members at the Annual Meeting provided the nominees have been contacted and have agreed to serve if elected.

 Section 3.
 Notice to Membership.
-At least thirty days before the Annual Meeting of the Chapter, the Secretary shall mail to all Chapter members the list of nominees prepared by the Nominating Committee.
+At least thirty days before the Annual Meeting of the Chapter, the Secretary shall submit to all Chapter members via mail, email or through the Chapter’s social media channels the list of nominees prepared by the Nominating Committee.

 Section 4.
 Elections.
 Officers, Directors and Assembly Delegates shall be elected at the Chapter Annual Meeting.
 Election shall be by majority vote of the members in good standing who voted.
 Balloting in contested elections shall be by secret ballot.